-At December 31, 2023, we had 232 loans outstanding having an aggregate principal balance, net of participations, of \$104,372,592, of which there were 26 loans with principal balances in excess of \$1,000,000.
-At December 31, 2023, we had eight loan commitments which when fully funded will have principal balances in excess of \$1,000,000.
+At December 31, 2024, we had 241 loans outstanding having an aggregate principal balance, net of participations, of \$118,552,889, of which there were 31 loans with principal balances in excess of \$1,000,000.
+At December 31, 2024, we had six loan commitments which when fully funded will have principal balances in excess of \$1,000,000.
 Consistent with our stated policy, we normally will make no single loan or loan commitment, or aggregate amount of loans or loan commitments net of participations, to one borrower having a principal balance or anticipated principal greater than 15% of the aggregated principal balance, net of participations, of our outstanding loans.
+See also "RISK FACTORS-Loan Concentration Risk" beginning on page 6 for information regarding the jurisdictions with the greatest concentration of loans.